raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 giving the size in bytes of the TYPE-DEPENDENT DATA.

 TYPE-DEPENDENT DATA:
 : Type-code specific format.

-Where domain names appear within TYPE-DEPENDENT DATA, they MAY
-be compressed using standard DNS name compression {{!RFC1035}}.
+The generic DSO machinery treats the TYPE-DEPENDENT DATA as an opaque "blob" without attempting to interpret it.
-However, the compression offsets MUST be relative to the start of the TYPE-DEPENDENT DATA and MUST NOT extend beyond the end of the TYPE-DEPENDENT DATA.
+Interpretation of the meaning of the TYPE-DEPENDENT DATA for a particular DSO-TYPE is the responsibility of the software that implements that DSO-TYPE.

 ***